 Overview of Government Jobs after BBA

 There are many opportunities available in the government sector for BBA graduates.
-Candidates can have a look at some of the job opportunities given below:
+You can have a look at some of the jobs after BBA given below:

 Banking Sector

 Many government banks recruit BBA graduates for different posts.
-Students who have cleared BBA can apply for the Provisional Officers (PO) and clerks posts.
-SBI has been conducting online exams and papers for selection for the clerical cadre and Officer Cadre separately.
+If you have cleared BBA, you can apply for the Provisional Officers (PO) and clerks posts.
+SBI conducts online exams and papers for the selection of the clerical cadre and Officer Cadre separately.
 All the public banks except SBI recruit students based on the Institute of Banking Personnel Selection (IBPS).
-Every year, IBPS conducts two examinations namely IBPS Clerk and IBPS PO.
+Every year, IBPS conducts two examinations, namely IBPS Clerk and IBPS PO .
 The exam is conducted for selection to the clerk and PO posts respectively.
 The positions for which competitive exams are conducted are:

 - Probationary Officer (PO)